Better than Caffeine: 5 Ways to Outsmart Energy Vampires

 But here’s the Catch-22 on caffeine: If you’re using it regularly because you’re dragging, or simply not reaching your full energy potential, you’re only masking the fatigue—you’re not addressing the underlying cause.
 That’s evidenced in part by caffeine’s fleeting nature and what happens to us when the “high” wears off.

 “Caffeine is a temporary boost, and even a counterproductive solution to low energy,” says Dr. Bill Rawls, medical director of Vital Plan.
 True, it can quicken reflexes, enhance mental clarity, and even improve athletic performance, he notes.
-“But tolerance develops quickly, requiring ever higher doses to get the same effect.”
+“But tolerance develops quickly, requiring ever higher servings to get the same effect.”

 And caffeine doesn’t energize as much as it stimulates.
 “It works by acting like adrenaline, the fight or flight hormone, to drive your body harder, like flooring the accelerator on your car,” explains Dr. Rawls.
 “If you’re already running on empty, caffeine can leave you feeling jittery and drained.”